crumpkl/libguides-cms-resources/README.md

 # LibGuides CMS Resources

 Mastering LibGuides CMS is a tricky business.
 Every page reacts to certain elements differently.
-It takes plenty of patience and work arounds to ensure your website works and looks the way you want it to.
+It takes plenty of patience and creativity to ensure your website works and looks the way you want it to.
 Below are some resources I used to build the Gregg-Graniteville Library's website (https://library.usca.edu/home) and continue to use when updating the website.

 ## Bootstrap